cloudmesh-community/book/chapters/in/box.md

 Pybox provides a way to work with Box files from the command line.
 Documentation on how to set up and use pybox can be found at
 <https://github.com/hzheng/pybox>

+## Cloudmesh :o:

+:o: document how to use your cloudmesh library

+:o: commandline

+:o: openapi